ampproject/amphtml/spec/amp-story-player.md

 ## Page Scrolling

-By default, the player will scroll the window it's embedded in so that users don't get stuck when scrolling through the player.
+By default, the player will scroll the page it's embedded in so that users don't get stuck when scrolling through the player.

 You can opt-out of the default behavior by using the configuration below.
-This will prevent the player from scrolling the window.
+This will prevent the player from scrolling the page.

 ### JSON Configuration

-Here's the JSON configuration for opting out of window scrolling:
+Here's the JSON configuration for opting out of page scrolling:

 ```html
 <amp-story-player>